-As though the vapor creeping underneath the door was sentient, it suddenly expanded and began rolling through the room.
-Jagathy, Marko, Andrea and Janet succeeded in waking four of the warriors and getting them to their feet, before it rolled over them.
+The vapor creeping underneath the door appeared to be sentient.
+It suddenly expanded and began rolling through the room towards them.
+Jagathy, Marko, Andrea and Janet succeeded in waking four warriors and getting them to their feet, before it rolled over them.
 Jagathy urged the group to follow him towards the other end of the massive storage space.

 The vapors appeared to pursue them, following at their heels.
-The two bewitched warriors attacked, repeatedly launching themselves at the group’s protectors.
+The two bewitched warriors attacked them, repeatedly launching themselves at the group’s protectors.
 No matter how many times they were injured and struck down, they got up and renewed their attack.
 The tainted vapor appeared to have rendered the impervious to pain.

-The sudden loud sound of a blast caused Janet and Andrea to flinch, reflexively ducking their heads as the door blew off its hinges behind them.
+The roar of a blast caused Janet and Andrea to flinch, reflexively ducking their heads as the door blew off its hinges behind them.
 The commotion was deafening in the enclosed space, as Mukesh and his men poured into the room and clashed with the warriors protecting Jagathy.
 They were slowly being cornered.
-The tall stacks of crates seemed to crowd in around them, further constricting them.
-Janet cast an anxious look down at the vapor which continued to roll in and build, creeping up to their waists.
+The tall stacks of crates seemed to crowd in closer, further constricting their movement.
+Janet cast an anxious look down at the vapor which continued to roll in, creeping up to their waists.
 How much longer, before it reached their faces and filled their nostrils?

 Jagathy turned and held up his hands to stop them.
 His words were swallowed up by the cries of warriors fighting behind them.
 Jagathy suddenly brought his hands together with force and rent the air with a chopping motion of his clasped hands.
 A gash opened in the air before the trio.
 Marko didn’t hesitate, he pushed the sisters through and followed close on their heels.
 A wave of dizziness and disorientation swept over them, as they passed through the opening.

 The gash sealed itself and they stood looking around in confused silence.
 It had been nightfall.
 They were suddenly upstairs in the church.
 Sunlight streamed in through the stained glass windows around them.
 Jagathy and the others were nowhere to be found.
 Janet grabbed Marko’s arm.

 “What just happened?”

 “Jagathy opened a rift in time and sent us through.”